velara3/WebApp/README.md

 # WebApp
 This is a base class for web applications using object oriented programming (OOP), Typescript and modules client side.
 It is not a framework and it is not functional programming or scripting.
-It is meant to be a vanilla approach to web site using imports and modules.
-It merely gives you a scalfold to setup and start your project.
-It separates the view out so that as it changes (and it will), those changes do not affect the functionality of the web project.
+It is meant to be a vanilla approach to assembling a web page or a single page application using imports and modules.
+It merely gives you a scalfold to setup and start your web page project.
+It gives you a way to organize your code in the world of imports, external packages and modules.
+It separates the views so that as it changes (and it will), those changes do not affect the functionality of the project.
+It is also organized and written in this manner so that development tools can provide code completion, code assistance, import and export and more.
+It also provides some reusable functionality.

 Setup is easy.
-You add and reference a Javascript or Typescript module in your web page (let's say index.ts / index.js).
-In that document you extend the BaseClass.ts in this project.
-Then you add your code in the constructor of your class or better yet in the contentLoaded() function.
+You create your main class file in your project.
+This is a Typescript or Javascript file (.ts or .js).
+You add a reference to that Javascript or Typescript file in your web page (let's say index.ts or index.js).
+In your main class you extend the BaseClass.ts in this project (add from npm).
+Then you add your code in the start method of your class.
 At the end of your class after it is closed add a call to `BaseClass.startWhenReady(MyClass)` (or if you want, create an instance and then call `instance.bindProperties(instance)`).
 Your class is then created when the page loads.

+For the view, you create a view class or declare one inline in the main class.
+You add references to any UI elements in that class.
+Then you import that class into your main class.

-If you have multiple views, you write your view class that gets the web elements and then import that view class into the module so your class can work with it.
-The views are project dependent.
+Your view class gets the web elements.
+The view class and the UI elements are project dependent.
 You define them.

+Why use this?
+Why was this built?
+It defines a structure to web page code.
+It is easy to maintain and modify.
+It speeds up development.
+It prevents scope issues.
+It helps displaying dialogs and messages.
+It works well with remote data.
+It works well with creating and repeating elements (like posts on a social media site - item renderers).
+It works well with importing npm packages client side.
+You can create and switch to multiple views on the same page.
+It works well with tools that export web pages from design tools.
+It provides some common reusable code that has been shown to be common across projects.
+Additionally, VSCode would not provide any of it's code editor benefits unless it was written in this way (which fortunately, still happens to be a very OOP approach).

+If you have attempted to create a web page project with JavaScript or Typescript and maintain it you will know why this project has been built.
+If you have come from the desktop development world where you can easily add libraries to your project you will know why this project has been built.
+This project was created after a year of making web pages and single page applications using vanilla Javascript and much longer in the web development ecosystem.

 It supports:
 - working with separate views - keep your views separate and import them
 - async and cancelable get and post methods
 - upload methods
 - download methods
-- displaying dialog methods
+- displaying custom dialog methods
 - base css styles
 - hiding and showing elements
 - unhiding and rehiding elements